yucheols/ENMs_In_R/tutorials/tutorial_3.md

 points(targ.thin, col = 'blue')
 ```

 And now turn this into a kernel density raster.
-This is the "bias file" used in the MaxEnt GUI
+This is the "bias file" used in the MaxEnt GUI.
 ```r
 ras <- rasterize(targ.thin, envs, 1)
 plot(ras)